nekogd/react-utility-hooks/README.md

 # React Utility Hooks

 Modular utility hooks that we often use grouped in one package.\
-Written in TypeScript, documented, tested and maintained.\
+Written in TypeScript, documented (NPM and JSDoc), unit tested (not all of them atm) and maintained.\
 Disclaimer: at least React 16 is needed (that's the one with hooks)).:)

+The example usages are in JavaScript.

+For TS users, please refer to API or JSDoc of a given hook, you have all the necessary information about types.

 ## useWhyRerender